 If you are not using crowdfunding to launch at least one product per year, you are missing out on billions of dollars of risk-free revenue and millions of new customers.

 This is true whether you are an established company used to traditional product launches or a funded startup looking to come out with a bang.
 I guarantee that not taking advantage of crowdfunding now will be your biggest regret (especially once you see your competitors doing it).
+There’s nothing worse than planning your product out on premium whiteboard paint, designing it and making prototypes; just to run out of money and not being able to release your product.
+Crowdfunding is a great way around this.

 This article covers the top 5 reasons WHY this is true.
-If you are looking for the HOW — check out our how-to article here.
+If you are looking for the HOW?-?check out our how-to article here.

-Before I start, we need to set one thing straight — the majority of crowdfunding campaigns fail because they don’t meet the following…
+Before I start, we need to set one thing straight?-?the majority of crowdfunding campaigns fail because they don’t meet the following…

 If you have these three things, then we can confidently assume your next crowdfunding campaign will be successful.